 7. Use a decorated shelf to create privacy

 In a room that's overlooked, an open shelving unit, styled with see-through or semi-transparent items is a good way to create privacy – without going for bulky window treatments.

 House plants are an easy and effective option that will (quite literally) inject life into an otherwise plain room, but you could just as easily replace house plants with a display of colourful glassware.

-8. Shape your #shelfie around one particular item
+8. Shape your shelving around a focal item

 Much like when you're composing a gallery wall, you might find that you have one particular item – be that a piece of artwork, a stand-out ornament, or in this case, a monogram – that means something to you and can form the focal point for the rest of your decorative shelving.

 The trick to ensuring attention is drawn to your desired point is spacing.
 The contrast of quite densely packed shelving surrounding a more spacious centre point draws the eye and gives the display room to breathe.